JohnDaWalka/cloudflare-docs-38d3cc04/content/pages/platform/functions/middleware.md

 ```

 This directory structure has two types of middleware: one that acts on every file in the folder (`functions/_middleware.ts`) and the other that is invoked only for a matching URL prefix (`functions/todos/_middleware.ts`).
-These middleware files will be applied to the the following URL paths:
+These middleware files will be applied to the following URL paths:

 ```txt
 /todos/** => [